imwaymaran/imwaymaran/README.md

 <!-- markdownlint-disable MD013 -->
 # Hi there, I'm Gennadii Ershov

-I'm a former clinical oncologist transitioning into data science.
+Former clinical oncologist transitioning into data science.

 ## About